Saving system specific tables - part 2

 In total: 5 minutes per SAP system?
 What little effort for such a huuuuge gain in security in your SAP operations.

 If we get into the situation that by mistake the whole SICF tree was activated (like the unlucky guy mentioned above), we can easily restore the data in a minute.
-Just use the "Process table data using R3trans" function, use the file containing the data and enter the tables to be restored.
-All this information is also still available in the XML file.
+Just use the "Process table data using R3trans" function for "Import" and use the file containing the data.

 Using the backup for restoring the data